Anomaly cascade in (2+1)D fermionic topological phases: Symmetries in fermionic topological phases

 \section{Symmetries in fermionic topological phases}

-In this section, we briefly review fermionic symmetries, the classification of (3+1)D fermionic SPTs, and the results of~\cite{bulmash2021} on fermionic symmetry fractionalization in fermionic topological phases.\footnote{We note that the results on fermionic symmetry fractionalization reviewed here also appeared in \cite{aasen21ferm}, which appeared on the arXiv at the same time as both the first version of this paper and \cite{bulmash2021}. }
+In this section, we briefly review fermionic symmetries, the classification of (3+1)D fermionic SPTs, and the results of~\cite{bulmash2021} on fermionic symmetry fractionalization in fermionic topological phases, and also define a map $\widecheck{\Upsilon}_\psi$ in Eq.~\ref{eqn:checkUpsilonPsiDef} which will be useful later.\footnote{The results on fermionic symmetry fractionalization reviewed here also appeared in~\cite{aasen21ferm}, the first version of which appeared on the arXiv at the same time as both the first version of this paper and \cite{bulmash2021}. }

 We assume that we are describing a system whose Hilbert space decomposes into a tensor product of local Hilbert spaces which include fermionic degrees of freedom.
 Further, we assume the dynamics of the system are given by a local Hamiltonian with an energy gap such that the system is in the fermionic topological phase associated to $\mathcal{C}$.
 In order for the formalism to describe anomalous fermionic SETs, we use the term ``symmetry fractionalization of a fermionic topological phase" to refer only to fractionalization data on the super-modular category $\mathcal{C}$.